-What to do if you suspect you have reptiles on your property
+What to do if you suspect you have UK native reptiles on your property

-Did you know that the native reptile species are protected here in Britain either by UK laws or European laws?
+Did you know that many species of UK native reptiles are protected here in Britain either by UK laws or European laws?
 This means they cannot be deliberately injured, killed or sold.
 This is of course to help protect the species population.

 Where issues can occur is if you’re trying to put in a planning application and discover you have one of the protected reptiles and its habitat on your property.
 You will need to conduct a reptile survey which can either be a phase 1 or 2 survey.
 Phase 2 surveys can only be done at specific times of the year, making it a bit more difficult.

-Who can do reptile surveys and what will it cost?
+Who can do UK native reptiles surveys and what will it cost?
 You can contact a professional survey company such as Arbtech who can perform your reptile survey.
 The company uses licensed and qualified ecologists, so you know it’s done properly.
 The cost starts at £399; however, Phase 2 surveys start at £1899, so the best tip is to call and get a free quote.

 UK native reptiles in summary

 If you’re looking to brush up on your reptile knowledge, the fact that the UK only has six native species certainly makes it easy for you to become an expert on these creatures rather quickly.